 - Re: personalization, will broadcasters and advertisers agree to our terms rather than vice versa?
 Term #1: #NoStalking.
 So far, I doubt it.
 (Not that the streamers are ready either, but they’re more likely to listen.)

-- How does this square with the Incentive Auction, which—if it succeeds—will get rid of most over the air TV?
+- How does this square with the Incentive Auction, which—if it succeeds—will make over-the-air (OTA) TV little more than a requirement for “must-carry” on cable?

-- What will this do for (or against) cable, which is having a helluva time wedging too many channels into its available capacities already, and do it by compressing the crap out of everything, filling the screen with artifacts (those sections of skin or ball fields that look plaid or pixelated).
+- What will this do for (or against) cable and satellite TV, which is having a helluva time wedging too many channels into its available capacities already, and do it by compressing the crap out of everything, filling the screen with artifacts (those sections of skin or ball fields that look plaid or pixelated)?

 But I could be wrong about any or all of this.
 Either way (or however), tell me how.